 Click here for more info

-Occipital nerve blocks are performed for the diagnoses and treatment of headaches originating at the base of the skull.
-Typically, these headaches are described as pain starting at the base of the skull and radiating up over the head.
+Occipital nerve blocks are performed for the diagnosis and treatment of headaches originating at the base of the skull.
+Typically, these headaches are described as pain that starts at the base of the skull and radiated up over the head.
 The injections target the occipital nerves at the base of the skull.
-The nerves are injected with numbing medication and steroid.
+The nerves are injected with numbing medication and steroids.
 The numbing medication provides diagnostic information which indicates whether these nerves are primary pain generators.
 The steroid decreases inflammation, swelling, and pain.

 Spinal cord stimulators are implanted to treat a specific area of pain by treating specific pain fibers within the spinal cord.
 The stimulator interrupts the pain signals before they reach the brain and are perceived as pain.
 This treatment is appropriate for patients with neck pain, back pain, leg pain, or arm pain that either cannot be identified or cannot be treated directly.
 Some examples of conditions typically treated with spinal cord stimulation include, but are not limited to: phantom limb pain, failed-back surgery syndrome, and complex regional pain syndrome.
 A four-day trial with a temporary system precedes all implants.
 Permanent implantation is only performed if the four-day trial was successful.
 The trial placement is done in our office and the permanent implant is placed at the hospital in the operating room.